LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 {: .notice}
 **Note:** Subscribing your page to the Conversational Cloud before creating a button on the Facebook page is not possible.
 Please create a Facebook page with a button first and then connect it to the Conversational Cloud.

-To get started right away, see the [Facebook Messenger Quick Start](/getting-started-quick-start-guides-facebook-messenger-quick-start.html) article.

 ## Set up how conversations start: entry points

 Brands and consumers can begin interacting over Facebook Messenger through multiple entry points, here are are some of the ways conversations can start: